-MDiv Student Learning Outcomes Rubric Mini-Justification In order to measure the success of the MDiv curriculum, RTS has defined the following as the intended outcomes of the student learning process.
-Each course contributes to these overall outcomes.
-This rubric shows the contribution of this course to the MDiv outcomes.
-As the MDiv is the core degree at RTS, the MDiv rubric will be used in this syllabus.
-StrongModerateMinimalNone Articulation (oral & written) Broadly understands and articulates knowledge, both oral and written, of essential biblical, theological, historical, and cultural/global information, including details, concepts, and frameworks.
+In order to measure following as the in course contribu contri Etudent Learning Outcomes e the success of the MDiv curriculum, RTS has defined the intended outcomes of the student learning process.
+Each ities to these overall outcomes.
+This rubric shows the bution of this course to the MDiv outcomes.
+The degree at RTS, the MDiv rubric will be used in this syllabus.
+Rubric Strong Moderate Minimal None Mini-Justification Articulation (oral & written) Broadly understands and articulates knowledge, both oral and written, of essential biblical, theological, historical, and cultural/global information, including details, concepts, and frameworks.
 Also includes ability to preach and teach the meaning of Scripture to both heart and mind with clarity and enthusiasm.
 None Scripture Significant knowledge of the original meaning of Scripture.
 Also, the concepts for and skill to research further into the original meaning of Scripture and to apply Scripture to a variety of modern circumstances.
 (Includes appropriate use of original languages and hermeneutics; and integrates theological, historical, and cultural/global perspectives.)
 Strong Students gain first-hand knowledge of NT Greek, its grammar, and begin translation Reformed Theology Significant knowledge of Reformed theology and practice, with emphasis on the Westminster Standards.
 Minimal Students receive informal instruction on importance of Scripture in Reformed tradition Sanctification Demonstrates a love for the Triune God that aids the student's sanctification.
 Moderate The inherent nature of the course promotes discipline and perseverance; students receive devotional thoughts based on grammar they're learning Worldview Burning desire to conform all of life to the Word of God.
 Includes ability to interact within a denominational context, within the broader worldwide church, and with significant public issues.
 None Winsomely Reformed Embraces a winsomely Reformed ethos.
 (Includes an appropriate ecumenical spirit with other Christians, especially Evangelicals; a concern to present the Gospel in a God-honoring manner to non-Christians; and a truth-in-love attitude in disagreements.)
 Minimal Students receive instruction from a Canadian, via Britain, living in America and having held membership in Baptist, Anglican, and Reformed churches Pastoral Ministry Ability to minister the Word of God to hearts and lives of both churched and unchurched, to include preaching, teaching, leading in worship, leading and shepherding the local congregation, aiding in spiritual maturity, concern for non-Christians.
 Minimal Students will have one class dedicated to Greek and preaching implications